-During the three months ended March 31, 2024 and 2023, no losses were incurred in connection with safeguarding customer crypto assets.
+Safeguarding customer crypto assets and liabilities represent the Company's obligation to safeguard customer crypto assets.
+During the three six months ended March 31, 2024 June 30, 2024 and 2023, no losses were incurred in connection with customer custodial funds or safeguarding customer crypto assets.